MarionC749/GEOG5303M-Hackathons/README.md

 **Hackathon 4:** Identifying Opportunities for River Re-Meandering (with Mott MacDonald) 💧

-Supported the development of a nature-based solutions mapping tool by identifying opportunities for river re-meandering in the UK.
-As a team, conducted proximity and sinuosity analyses, developed a watercourse scoring system, while writing reusable Python scripts for spatial data processing and visualisation.
+Supported the development of a nature-based solutions mapping tool by identifying opportunities for river re-meandering, in the region where the East West Rail line will be constructed.
+Data was first clipped to the region of interest.
+As a team, we then conducted proximity and sinuosity analyses, developed a watercourse scoring system, while writing reusable Python scripts for spatial data processing and visualisation.
 Outputs were later integrated into QGIS for stakeholder engagement.

 **Hackathon 5:** Creating a Bathing Water Quality Visualization Tool (with the Environmental Agency) 🌊